imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 Generate a key pair
 *******************

+**Web GUI**

 WireGuard requires a public and private key pair.
 And all connectinng devices will need to know the Public key for the WireGuard interface.
 And there must be a unique private key for each WireGuard interface.
-It's possible to generate these keys on other systems and then use those keys on an Opuntia system.
-But currently there is no built in option to generate a new key pair from the Luci Web GUI.
-This functionality will be added in the future.
+With Opuntia version 4.8.18 and newer when creating a new WireGuard interface you will be given the option to easily create a new key pair on the general settings page of the WireGuard interface.

+**CLI**

-To generate a new WireGuard key pair you will to access the Bash CLI please see the :ref:`Access-SSH` chapter of the manual.
+To generate a new WireGuard key pair using the Bash CLI please see the :ref:`Access-SSH` chapter of the manual.
 Once you have an active CLI shell, you can run the following commands.

 .. code-block:: bash